jamarsto/kiunzi-micro-frontend/README.md

 ng add @jamarsto/kiunzi-micro-frontend-tools --project mfe2 --type microfrontend --port 8002
 ```

-:triangular_flag_on_post:This is still under development so will not update all configuration yet.
+🚩This is still under development so will not update all configuration yet.
 Upcoming releases will address this issue.

-## :dvd: Getting Started
+## 📀 Getting Started

-:triangular_flag_on_post:Coming soon
+🚩Coming soon

 ## :building_construction: Development

-:triangular_flag_on_post:Coming soon
+🚩Coming soon

-## :page_facing_up: License
+## 📄 License

 This project is licensed under the MIT license.
 See the [LICENSE](https://github.com/jamarsto/kiunzi-micro-frontend/blob/master/LICENSE)